UCANR-IGIS/uasimg/README.md

 3. Creating individual Flight Summary pages in HTML, as the backbone of an image catalog.

-4. Converting images from one format to another (e.g.,DNG (RAW) to JPG), while preserving all the image metadata.
+4. Converting images from one format to another (e.g., DNG to JPG), while preserving all the image metadata.

 5. Creating world files for individual drone images, using the image EXIF data to model the ground footprint and rotation, so they can